hyperspacedev/hyperspace-classic/README.md

 ![Hyperspace screenshot](screenshot.png)

-Hyperspace is a client for Mastodon and the fediverse written in ReactJS.
+Hyperspace is a client for Mastodon and the fediverse written in React and TypeScript.
 It aims to provide a clean, simple, and fun interface for interacting with Mastodon instances.
 Currently, Hyperspace works on the web as a static site, desktop via Electron, and on mobile devices as a progressive web app*.

 > Note: *Progressive web app support is currently experimental.
 Not all features may render or work correctly.
 PWA support may not work on Android.